 YOU'RE SCARED OF LIGHT?

-Regardless of my classmates' opinions, which I'm sure are less intense than I posit here, I am sick of having to adjust myself so that I can sit in class while worrying the whole time that the Migraine is going to rear its ugly head no matter what.
-Usually it does flare up.
-As I write, the laptop screen is leaned way back so that the whitish blue light doesn't glare into my worn out eyeballs.
-My neck and left shoulder are tight and sore, and once in awhile the throbbing, dull pain worms its way up from my shoulder to my temple and cheek, where I feel a strange fizziness in my jaw.
+Regardless of my classmates' opinions, which I'm sure are less intense than I posit here, I am sick of having to adjust myself so that I can sit in class while worrying the whole time that the migraine is going to rear its ugly head no matter what.
+Usually, it does flare up.
+As I write, the laptop screen is leaning way back, so the whitish-blue light doesn't glare into my worn-out eyeballs.
+My neck and left shoulder are tight and sore.
+Once in a while, the throbbing, dull pain worms its way up from my shoulder to my temple and cheek, where I feel a strange fizziness in my jaw.
 Then it's back down again to the shoulder until I manage to forget it for a few minutes.

 I've turned from storytelling to complaining, which might be another sign the pain is worsening and I need to get off the computer.

 Penny for your thoughts, nonexistent readers!